awsdocs/ec2-image-builder-user-guide/doc_source/managing-image-builder-cli.md

-# Manage an Image Builder image pipeline using the AWS CLI<a name="managing-image-builder-cli"></a>
+# Manage Image Builder image pipelines using the AWS CLI<a name="managing-image-builder-cli"></a>

 You can set up, configure, and manage image pipelines using the AWS CLI\.
-The following example CLI commands show common operations and sample file configurations to help you create and manage image pipelines\.
+The following example AWS CLI commands show common operations and sample file configurations to help you create and manage image pipelines\.

 Image Builder supports the following dynamic tags:
 + `- {{imagebuilder:buildDate}}`